 After spending your first day in Plovdiv exploring all of the ancient historic sites of the Old Town, its time to spend your second day exploring the trendy streets of Plovdiv’s trendy Kapana neighboourhood.

-Located, at most, a 10 minute walk downhill from the Old Town, Kapana can feel like a different world from the ancient sites of the historical centre.
-This quarter, which translates to “The Trap” in Bulgarian, has been completely refurbished in the past few years and even has seen a significant transformation from when we were there 3 years ago.
+Located, at most, a 10-minute walk downhill from the Old Town, Kapana can feel like a different world from the ancient sites of the historical centre.
+This quarter, which translates to “The Trap” in Bulgarian, has been completely refurbished in the past few years and even has seen a significant transformation from when we were there in 2016.

 As the traditional arts and crafts quarter of the city, Kapana was once home to over 900 privately-owned shops that were left abandoned after the communist regime shut down private industry in Bulgaria.
 In the years after the fall of communism, the shops remained abandonded due to the fledgling capitalistic economy in the country.
 Only a few years ago, Kapana was barely more than a car park.